Actipro/WPF-Controls/Documentation/topics/editors/editboxes/int32recteditbox.md

 Small value changes alter the current number component by `1`, which is the default for the [SmallChange](xref:@ActiproUIRoot.Controls.Editors.Int32RectEditBox.SmallChange) property.
 Large value changes alter the current number component by `5`, which is the default for the [LargeChange](xref:@ActiproUIRoot.Controls.Editors.Int32RectEditBox.LargeChange) property.

 The [DefaultValue](xref:@ActiproUIRoot.Controls.Editors.Int32RectEditBox.DefaultValue) property sets the value that will be set when incrementing or decrementing from a `null` value.

+## Input Filtering

+When [IsInputFilteringEnabled](xref:@ActiproUIRoot.Controls.Editors.Primitives.PartEditBoxBase`1.IsInputFilteringEnabled) is set to `true`, only the following text may be entered into the edit box:
+- Valid input for a numeric part based on the current format.
+- The part separator character `,` (or `;` if the current culture uses `,` as the decimal separator).
+- The space character.

+Please see the [Edit Box Basics](parteditboxbase.md) topic for additional details input filtering.

 ## Sample XAML